-Thought leadership can help you unlock a whole new level to your writing career, and making a difference (not just being different) is the key.
+Thought leadership can help you unlock a whole new level of your writing career, and making a difference (not just being different) is the key.

-Technology has levelled the playing field, and writers have more control over their writing destinies than ever before.
+Technology has leveled the playing field, and writers have more control over their writing destinies than ever before.
 But maintaining control hinges on owning your own assets.